Breaking down the Chiefs-Eagles Super Bowl game

 A Week of Rehab and Mom’s ‘Double-Joint’ Genes: How Patrick Mahomes Did It

 The Eagles showed no hesitation in using Hurts as a runner, although he wisely scampered out of bounds or slipped more often.
-Hurts didn’t need to get into the NFC Championship Game after the Eagles took the lead and the 49ers lost their quarterbacks; he completed 15 of 25 passes for 121 yards.
+Hurts didn’t need to get into the NFC Championship Game following the Eagles took the lead and the 49ers lost their quarterbacks; he completed 15 of 25 passes for 121 yards.
 Which quarterback recovers the best over those two weeks will have a major impact on which team plays better on Super Bowl Sunday.

 There will be a chess match along the lines.
-Take out the quarterbacks and it’s possible the Super Bowl’s two best players could be lined up within inches of each other on some plays.
+Take out the quarterbacks and it’s possible the Super Bowl’s two best players might be lined up within inches of each other on some plays.
 Chiefs defensive tackle Chris Jones and Eagles center Jason Kelce were on the all-pro first team.
 Both owe their greatness, in part, to their intelligence.

 Eagles teammates consistently describe Kelce as the smartest player on the team.
 “One of the smartest people I’ve ever been around,” said offensive tackle Andre Dillard.
 Jones has become the NFL’s most dominant inside defensive lineman outside of Aaron Donald — “an MVP-type defensive player,” Cincinnati Bengals coach Zac Taylor said.
 He is physically dominant, built as a running-packed inside lineman with the movement skills of an edge pass rusher.
 His mind is equally impressive.